Beraliv/beraliv.dev/packages/blog2/src/content/2023-12-21-story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes.md

 It showed that this approach didn't change the effectiveness when there is enough data and the effectiveness is still 100%.
 When there is not enough data, it is 92% effective.
 Can we make it better?

-### Solution 2.2: Waiting event and video element ready state
+### Solution 2.2.
+Waiting event and video element ready state

-Another way to mitigate the issue is to use `waiting` event and video element `readyState`.
-The `waiting` event dispatched when playback has stopped because of a temporary when there is not enough data to continue p
+Another way to mitigate the issue is to use [`waiting` event](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/waiting_event) and [video element `readyState`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLMediaElement/readyState#value).
+The `waiting` event dispatched when playback has stopped because of a temporary lack of data.
+The `readyState` indicates the readiness state of video.

-a device-specific threshold which defines when there is enough or not enough data.
-If the amount of buffer ahead is less than or equal to the threshold, it's treated as not enough data.
-Otherwise, there is enough data to start playback.

-100% (not enough data) and 100% (enough data) effective
+In this solution `waiting` event would be a trigger to stop delaying segment appends in case `readyState` is less than `HAVE_FUTURE_DATA`.
+The `readyState` is used in an equation because some low-tier STBs may dispatch `waiting` events by accident so platform has to ignore these events.

 ![Diagrams with solution 2.2, case with enough data](/story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes/solution-2_2-waiting-event-and-video-element-ready-state-enough-data.png)
 ![Diagrams with solution 2.2, case with not enough data](/story-of-unknown-low-tier-device-and-its-mse-issues-lvt-notes/solution-2_2-waiting-event-and-video-element-ready-state-not-enough-data.png)

+Based on test runs, this approach demonstrated 100% effectiveness for both test cases: not enough data and enough data.

+So that's it, that easy?

-### Problem 3: No waiting event
+### Problem 3.
+No waiting event

 TODO: text